FrankChen021/bithon/README.md

 By default, the agent connects to collector running at local(127.0.0.1).
 Collector address could be changed in file `agent/agent-bootstrap/src/main/resources/agent.yml`.
 Make sure to re-build the project after changing the configuration file above.

+# Development

+To develop for this project, intellij is recommended.

+A code style template file(`dev/bithon_intellij_code_style`) must be imported into intellij for coding.